 Did you know – the most common birth-date in the UK is September 26th?
 Must be something to do with couples feeling that bit more amorous as the stresses and strains of the Christmas period begin to take their toll, right?

 We don’t get it.
-But what we do get, is the annual influx of queries from expectant expat mums, wondering about their rights to maternity leave as they reach the midway point of their term.
+But what we do get is an annual influx of queries from expectant expat mums, wondering about their rights to maternity leave as they reach the midway point of their term.

 Maternity leave is a hot topic for women across the world right now, especially for expats.
 The question of how much paid time off countries—and multinational companies—offer, can dominate conversation among new mothers.